ryanweston/rudimentary.dev/content/article/canonical-urls.md

 <link rel="canonical" href="http://rudimentary.dev/category/web-dev" />
 ```

-Here, we're using the example giving earlier in the post.
+Here, we're using the example given earlier in the post.
 We want the canonical URL of the duplicated page `http://rudimentary.dev/category/web-dev?page=1` to be `http://rudimentary.dev/category/web-dev`.

-Here we're using the canonical tag to point to the canonical page from the duplicated page, however other articles suggest self-referencing canonicals can be useful.
-Read more about that here: https://www.semrush.com/blog/canonical-url-guide/.
+While a canonical tag is being used to suggest the correct URL from a duplicated page here there are other articles suggesting that self-referencing canonicals could also have a ranking effect.
+Read more about that here: [https://www.semrush.com/blog/canonical-url-guide/](https://www.semrush.com/blog/canonical-url-guide/).

 ## What if I have a page redirect?